Appendix C — Platform notes

 The name flang has been used for two projects: this is about the sub-project of LLVM which builds a Fortran compiler and runtime libraries.
 The compiler is currently named flang-new but has been announced to be renamed to flang when more nearly complete (and at some earlier point in its development was known as f18).

-The version in LLVM 16 was able to build R on x86_64 Linux with
+The version in LLVM 16 and later was able to build R on x86_64 Linux with

 FC=/path/to/flang-new